JuliaCon/www.juliacon.org/2024/sponsor.md

 ## What is included in access to the Attendee List?

 The list will be a .csv file with attendee name, email, job title, and company from those who have opted in during registration.
-Platinum sponsors receive access to the Attendee List.
+Platinum and Diamond sponsors receive access to the Attendee List.

 ## What is the Job Board?